Fishing village: Early villages

 Skara Brae on the western coast of the Orkney mainland, off Scotland, was a small Neolithic agricultural and fishing village with ten stone houses.
 It was occupied from about 3100 to 2500 BC, and is Europe's most complete Neolithic village.
 The ancient Lycian sunken village of Kaleköy in Turkey, dates from 400 BCE.
 Clovelly, a fishing hamlet north Devon coast of England, an early Saxon settlement, is listed in the Domesday Book.

 Recent archaeological excavations of earlier fishing settlements are occurring at some pace.
 A fishing village recently excavated in Khanh Hoa, Vietnam, is thought be about 3,500 years old.
 Excavations on the biblical fishing village Bethsaida, on the shore of the Sea of Galilee and birthplace of the apostles Peter, Philip and Andrew, have shown that Bethsaida was established in the tenth century BCE.
 A Tongan fishing village, recently excavated, appears to have been founded 2900 years ago.
 This makes it the oldest known settlement in Polynesia.
-Another recent excavation has been made of Walraversijde, a medieval fishing village on the coast of West Flanders in Belgium.
+Another recent excavation has been made at Walraversijde, a medieval fishing village on the coast of West Flanders in Belgium.